wordofwarning/wordofwarning.org/hab/turn/index.md

 † *<a href="http://en.wikipedia.org/wiki/North_West_England" target="_blank">North West England</a> consists of Cheshire, Cumbria, Greater Manchester, Lancashire, Merseyside; it does NOT include Yorkshire or Derbyshire*.

 #### Turn 2025 Call for Proposals Opens Soon
-North West† dancers and dance-makers (*aged 18+*) <a href="http://turnmcr.posthaven.com" target="_blank">will soon be invited to submit proposals</a> of: short finished pieces of work, excerpts or extracts of longer works, or works-in-progress, for inclusion in this annual event.
+North West† dancers and dance-makers (*aged 18+*) will soon be invited to submit proposals of: short finished pieces of work, excerpts or extracts of longer works, or works-in-progress, for inclusion in this annual event.

-**Call Opens: Tuesday 26 November 2024<br>Proposal Deadline: Friday 31 January 2025, 5pm**
+**Call Opens: Tuesday 26 November at <a href="http://turnmcr.posthaven.com" target="_blank">turnmcr.posthaven.com</a><br>Proposal Deadline: Friday 31 January 2025, 5pm**

 Turn 2025 will be:<br>— a **single evening of public performances on Friday 4 April**;<br>— followed by an **artist day on Saturday 5 April**, incorporating a workshop or masterclasses and feedback sessions;<br>— and participating artists will be expected to attend **both** days.